|

 varsity soccer.
 Outside of school he enjoys

+playing tennis and swimming.
 John�s favorite classes are math and Spanish.
 In his

 spare time he likes collecting coins, going to